regraphic/si-rs/README.md

 > Due to some reasons, there has been no updates to this project for about a year now.
 But I've finally returned to it, and I plan on making various changes pretty soon.
 So, be prepared for the future versions to lose backwards-compatibility real soon!

+> [!NOTE]
+> The v1, which I already have planned, is where this library will finally stabilize, and all backwards-incompatible changes will seize!

 ## Getting Started

 To start using the Si crate, import the necessary modules: